 WePay BBB Report | C+ (CPO Adjusted)

 As of this review, WePay has been accredited with the Better Business Bureau (BBB) since December 1st, 2009.
-The BBB is currently issuing WePay an “A” rating despite 42 complaints in the last three years, up from 10 at the time of our last update.
-Of the total, 22 have to do with the product or service, 12 are regarding billing and collection issues, four are listed as sales or advertising issues, and four are related to delivery.
-33 of the complaints have been resolved with BBB assistance while nine merchants were left unsatisfied with the resolution.
+The BBB is currently issuing WePay an “A” rating despite 59 complaints in the last three years, up from 42 at the time of our last update.
+Of the total, 30 have to do with the product or service, 16 are regarding billing and collection issues, eight are attributed to delivery problems, and five have to do with advertising or sales.
+Forty-four of the complaints have been resolved with BBB assistance while 15 merchants were left unsatisfied with the resolution.
 In light of these figures, we have adjusted the BBB’s rating to a “C+” for the purposes of this review.
 For more on why we adjust BBB ratings, please see our rating criteria.